Creating Educational Resources

 - Public Interest Litigation for a Warming Planet: Brian Preston

-Additional chapters will be published in 2025 including: Indigenous Peoples and the Law, Public Law, Constitutional Law, Company Law, Property Law, Equity and Trusts, Evidence Law, Contract Law, Human Rights Law, Labour Law, Health Law, Intellectual Property and Technology Law, Clinical Legal Education, Tax Law, Strata Title; Migration and Refugee Law.
+Additional chapters will be published in late 2025 including: Land Law, Equity and Trusts, Contract Law, Intellectual Property and Technology Law, Strata Title, Migration and Refugee Law, Bankrupcy Law and Access to Justice.

 Becoming a Climate Conscious Lawyer: Educators’ Companion